azizgharbi/azizgharbi/README.md

-- Software, I ask questions and analyze.
-Finding solutions to existing problems brings ideas to life.
-I automate processes and make architectural decisions.
-In a world driven by trends, using the right tools and knowing the fundamentals matters.
+- Software: I ask questions, analyze, and come up with solutions.
+I bring ideas to life, automate processes, and make architectural decisions.
+In a world driven by trends, using the right tools and solid fundamentals matters.
 ---